Spiritual Life Programs

 Christian families love what we have to offer.
 Children are given opportunities to learn and grow in their faith while receiving a top-rated education.
 Students can engage in ministry within many contexts and practice their faith daily.

-Those families and students who are not Christian tend to appreciate the safe and loving community that we have created.
+Families and students who are not Christian tend to appreciate the safe and loving community that we have created.
 Many times, we've had parents approach our school leadership saying "We are not Christian, but we could not ask for a better place for our children to be raised – learning goodness and the kinds of values that we want our children to have."

 There are many opportunities for the entire community to practice and grow in their faith.
 Some of the larger programs include: